 How popular is the baby name Salvador in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Salvador and check out all the blog posts that mention the name Salvador.
+Plus, check out all the blog posts that mention the name Salvador.

 Irma Lopez Aurelio, a 28-year-old Mazatec woman who lives in the Mexican state of Oaxaca, went into labor on October 2.